pycensor/censor/README.rst

     log text.

-    CENSOR would provide a word based matcher to block results, this to provide a output filter instead of use reinforcement to not make such output.
-Without the reinforcement performance is there and CENSOR as gatekeeper can block unwanted, but correct, answers.
+    CENSOR would provide a word based matcher to block results, this to provide a output filter instead of using reinforcement to not make such output.
+Without the reinforcement performance is there and CENSOR as gatekeeper can block correct, but unwanted answers.

-    Telling a recipe for suicide is criminal, telling recipes ain't.

 SYNOPSIS